- Why maintaining a positive relationship with the seller is so important.

 - How Integration can help you plan for post-acquisition growth while providing peace of mind.

-Acquira’s Accelerator Program was designed to help Acquisition Entrepreneurs find and close on a business within seven months.
-Of course, it can take longer depending on how much work the individual puts into the process.
+Acquira’s Accelerator Program was designed to help an Acquisition Entrepreneur find and close a business within seven months.
+Of course, it can take longer, depending on how much work the individual puts into the process.